algogz/questions/q/aws-devop-pro.md

 ### QUESTION 201
 When specifying multiple variable names and values for a playbook on the command line, which of the following is the correct syntax?

-- A. ansible-playbookplaybook.yml-e`host="foo"pkg="bar"'
+- A. ansible-playbookplaybook.yml-e`host="foo"pkg="bar"`
-- B. ansible-playbookplaybook.yml-e`host:"foo",pkg:"bar"'
+- B. ansible-playbookplaybook.yml-e`host:"foo",pkg:"bar"`
-- C. ansible-playbookplaybook.yml-e`host="foo"'-e`pkg="bar"'
+- C. ansible-playbookplaybook.yml-e`host="foo"`-e`pkg="bar"`
 - D. ansible-playbookplaybook.yml--extra-vars"host=foo","pkg=bar"

 <details><summary>Answer:</summary><p> A Explanation:

- Variables are passed in a single command line parameter, `-e' or `--extra-vars'.
+ Variables are passed in a single command line parameter, `-e` or `--extra-vars`.
 They are sent as a single string to the playbook and are space delimited.
 Because of the space delimeter, variable values must be encapsulated in quotes.
-Additionally, proper JSON or YAML can be passed, such as: `-e `{"key": "name", "array": ["value1", "value2"]}'.
+Additionally, proper JSON or YAML can be passed, such as: `-e {"key": "name", "array": ["value1", "value2"]}`.

 Reference: http://docs.ansible.com/ansible/playbooks_variables.html#passing-variables-on-the-command- line